You can upload videos to YouTube in a few easy steps. Use the instructions below to upload your videos from a computer or from a mobile device.

 |Recording date and location||Enter the date on which the video was recorded and the location where your video was filmed.|

 Select if your video can be embedded on a different website.
 Indicate if you'd like to send notifications to your subscribers for your new video.

 |Shorts permissions||Allow others to create Shorts using the audio of your video.|

 |Category||Select the category of your video, such as education or comedy.|

 |Comments and ratings||Choose whether viewers can leave comments on the video.
 Choose whether viewers can see how many likes and dislikes are on your video.|

-- To publish your video later: Select Schedule and pick the date when you want your video to be published.
+- Schedule: To publish your video later, select this option and pick the date on which you want your video to be published.
 Your video will be private until that date.
 You also set your video as a Premiere.